citiesense/docs/pages/9-Project Owners.md

 ### __Architects, urban designers, city planners, land use consultants, and economic development specialists__

-Create a map that includes all the properties or a selection of properties in an area that your team is analyzing for a client.
+Create a map that includes all the properties or a selection of properties in an area that you and your team is analyzing for a client.

 _Please email us at info@citiesense.com for access to this feature._